 Home Remedies For Head Louse

 It is preferable to use home remedies to get rid of head lice, particularly in case of children; rather than using chemical agents.
-The following home remedies have been proved to be highly effective in eliminating lice:

 - Tea tree: tea tree essential oil is the most effective remedy to manage head lice.
 It kills the lice promptly and reduces itching and burning.
 It also helps eliminate the nits and eggs.